ackyxu/HockeyShotStats/README.md

     - allPlays contains all the event objects in a game.

-NHL records the following events in allPlays:
+NHL records events with a key/id to indicate what kinda of event that occured.
+For this project, I will be only interested in events with the following key:

 - BLOCKED_SHOT
 - FACEOFF
 - GAME_END
-- GAME_SCHEDULED
 - GIVEAWAY
 - GOAL
-- HIT
-- MISSED_SHOT
-- PENALTY
 - PERIOD_END
 - PERIOD_OFFICIAL
 - PERIOD_READY
 - PERIOD_START
-- SHOT
-- STOP
-- TAKEAWAY

-Unfortunately, descriptive updates of passes made by players will be one of the main things that will differ from an actual play by play done by radio or TV broadcasts.
-NHL does not currently record players passes (at least the data is not available to end users).

 ## ***User Stories***

 *For Phase 1 of the Project:*
-- As a user, I want to be able to build a Match by adding in all events and data required, such as individual events that occurred in the game, and the metadata that makes up the game.
+- As a user, I want to be able to build a Match by adding in just shots, shot blocked, and goals events and the metadata that makes up the game.
-    - Further on in the project, I want to be able to build a match from the JSON file retrieved from NHL's API.
+    - Further on in the project, I want to be able to build a match with the above events from the JSON file retrieved from NHL's API.
-- As a user, I want to be able to take a Match and print out events, similar to a radio play by play for a live game.
+- As a user, I want to be able to take a Match and print out in detail description of the events of interest
-- As a user, I want to be able to retrieve boxscore statistics after all the program iterates through all the event.
-- As a user, I want to be able to retrieve a list of goals and penalties in the game after the program iterates through all the events.
+- As a user, I want to be able to run a Match and return, as the match progresses, stats such as shot on goals and blocked shots.